SARA MARTIN, Headteacher.

 Ana is a native Spanish speaker as she was born and lived in Uruguay until 2015.
 She lived in Christchurch and worked at Bournemouth University back in 2015 and returned to Dorset County in February 2018, where she is living now.

-She has wide experience working in international Companies as an administrative Manager and also as a Business and Data Analyst in the IT Industry, developing the ability to interact with different people with different range of customs.
+She has wide experience working in international Companies as an administrative Manager and also as a Business and Data Analyst in the IT Industry, developing the ability to interact with different people with a different range of customs.
 She also has experience as a teacher, teaching students at first grades IT databases.

 She has variety of interests which include a passion for traveling, spending time with her family, and doing activities with her nieces and nephews.
 Whenever she gets the opportunity to do so, she likes socializing with friends, doing outdoor activities as well as practicing sports such as jogging, handball, cycling and water sports.